Understanding PubSub+ Insights Dashboards for Advanced Monitoring

 • Messages in Spool Utilization (%) by Service: A Timeseries widget with a graph that shows the utilization of the Message Spool as percentage of the maximum available capacity.
 This is shown by event broker service.

-• HWM Msgs Spooled: A Query Value widget that shows the highest value (high water mark) of messages that are spooled in a time interval.
+• HWM Msgs Spooled: A query value widget that shows the highest value (high water mark) of messages that are spooled in a time interval.

 • Endpoints: A section that shows the metrics related to endpoint capacity: